The Ultimate Condo Inspection Checklist

 Inspecting Included Appliances and Fixtures

-Just like when inspecting a single detached house, a potential buyer’s condo inspection checklist should also include appliances and fixtures that come with the unit.
-Not every condo will include a refrigerator, stove, and washer and dryer.
-But, for units that do, it’s important to make sure they are clean, work as they should, and are well-maintained.
-The same is true with any chandeliers or built-in light fixtures.
-Repairing or replacing an appliance can easily become another cost you did not expect to pay.
+Just like when inspecting a standard house, a potential buyer’s condo inspection checklist should also include appliances and fixtures that come with the unit.
+Not every condo will include a refrigerator, stove, and washer and dryer, but for units that do, it’s important to make sure they are clean, work as they should, and are well-maintained.
+Repairing or replacing an appliance after closing can easily become another cost you did not expect to pay.

 Inspecting Cabinets, Drawers, and Built-Ins